 Summary of effects of two changes: Switching to Transit Degree and Inferring across IX's Address Space

 In both IPv4 and IPv6, the most connected ASes experienced limited effects due to the change from outdegree to transit degree.
 In most bins, more than 75% of ASes increased their degree.
 IPv6's top bin (top 25 ASes by outdegree) was the exception, with over half decreasing their degree, due to the many IX ASes represented in this bin.
 In both IPv4 and IPv6, Hurricane Electric (AS 6939) saw its transit degree increase by over 30% when links were inferred across IX address space.
 Most other highly connected ASes in IP4 saw little change due to the IX node removal, but the IPv6 AS graph's top 10 saw significant change due to the larger role of IXes in the less mature IPv6 topology.

-For details on a more sophisticated methodology for ranking AS interconnectivity, based on inferring AS relationships from BGP data, see CAIDA's Introduction to Relationship-based AS Ranking at http://www.caida.org/data/as-relationships/.
+For details on a more sophisticated methodology for ranking AS interconnectivity, based on inferring AS relationships from BGP data, see CAIDA's Introduction to Relationship-based AS Ranking at https://www.caida.org/data/as-relationships/.

-If you would like to try out a demo of the CAIDA tools used to construct this graph, please see http://www.caida.org/projects/internetatlas/gallery/ascore/demo.xml.
+If you would like to try out a demo of the CAIDA tools used to construct this graph, please see https://www.caida.org/projects/internetatlas/gallery/ascore/demo.xml.